openwebos/nyx-lib/README.md

 ## Generating documentation

+Nyx generates two sets of documentation, reflecting that fact that it the APIs it presents to application and module writers are different.

 The tool required to generate the documentation is:

 * doxygen 1.6.3
+* graphviz 2.20.2

-Once you have downloaded the source, execute the following to generate the documentation:
+Once you have run cmake, execute the following to generate the documentation:

-    $ cd doc
-    $ ./create_docs.sh
+$ make docs

-To view the generated HTML documentation, point your browser to
+To view the generated HTML documentation, point your browser to either of the following

-    doc/html/index.html
+    doc/module_api/html/index.html
+    doc/client_api/html/index.html

+in your build directory.

+Just as you can do out-of-tree builds, Nyx allows you to place the documentation files anywhere you wish by overriding the NYX_DOC_LOCATION variable on the cmake command line.
+For example,

+    $ cmake -D NYX_DOC_LOCATION:PATH=$HOME/documentation/nyx-lib ..
+    $ make docs

+will place the documentation directories (module_api and client_api) under the

+    $HOME/documentation/nyx-lib

+directory.

+The provided path may be absolute or relative.
+Relative paths are 'relative' to the build directory.

 # Copyright and License Information